Zs01t/synthetic_data_generator_blender_addon/README.md

 The SDG panel consists of 3 main component:
 ### Setup Scene
 The first is the Setup scene box.
 Here you change the texture of the plane.
-If you don't specify any image file, it will use the sample one.
+If you don't specify any image file, it will use the sample one in the misc folder.
+You don't need to use this, you can just create a Plane object with its default name.

 ### Import Tools